We can do better

 Australia’s treatment of people seeking asylum ought to reflect our collective values of solidarity, compassion, respect for human dignity, and our desire to do good – not harm.

-When we offer 12,000 Syrians safe haven, we do good and honour our values.
-When we send people seeking safety to an unsafe environment on Nauru and Manus Island, we do harm.
+When we commit to welcoming people who are fleeing persecution, we do good and honour our values.
+When imprison people seeking safety and deprive them of what is necessary for life, we do harm.

 We can do better.